 Check Example 7

-If are elements of a row (column) are zero, determinant is 0.
+If all elements of a row (or column) are zero, determinant is 0.

 If any two rows (or columns) of a determinant are identical, the value of determinant is zero.